samualtnorman/hackmud-environment/README.md

 Use `npm run push` to push all your scripts to all your users.
 To automatically push scripts as you edit them, leave `npm run watch` running.

-Scripts directly in the `src` folder are pushed to all your users while scripts in folders are pushed to just the associated user.
+Scripts directly in the `src` folder are pushed to all your users.
+To have a script be pushed to only a specific user, create a folder in the `src` folder and create your scripts in that new folder.

 ## Useful links
 - [Scripting Reference](https://hackmud.com/forums/general_discussion/scripting_reference)